 Foundational and General-Purpose Models

-We have identified four models in this category that laid the groundwork for Transformer-based time series analysis and versatile enough to be applied across a wide range of forecasting tasks.
+We have identified four models in this category that laid the groundwork for transformer-based time series analysis and vare ersatile enough to be applied to a wide range of forecasting tasks.
 Transformer-XL, a seminal model in this category, introduced recurrence mechanisms and relative positional encoding to enhance long-range dependency modeling.
 Informer, introduces ProbSparse self-attention and distillation, significantly improving the efficiency of long sequence forecasting.
 Autoformer further advanced efficiency through a novel decomposition architecture and an auto-correlation mechanism, effectively capturing and utilizing inherent correlations within time series data.
 Lastly, Pyraformer brought forth a pyramidal structure with multi-scale attention, enabling the model to effectively capture both long-term trends and short-term fluctuations, making it a versatile tool for various time series forecasting scenarios.